benstah/all-about-clubs/README.md

 # all_about_clubs
 Application Project

-##Color Adjustment and API adjustment:
+# Color Adjustment and API adjustment:
-folder: .env
+file: .env